lilyfreelancer/Startup-News/_posts/2021-03-01-pajamas-new-normal.md

 ![](https://i.imgur.com/EPPI2H7.png)

 I know that since I've converted to working at home, having comfortable and flexible pants is highly valuable.
 I find this pair to be well insulated during the Winter, yet not too constricted to be usable during this up coming spring/summer.

+I’d go as far to say that these pajama pants are also compatible with casual wear, making a fashion item that you could even use during a shopping trip.

 ---